mappls-api/mappls-intouch-rest-apis/Intouch Alarms APIs/Fetch Alarm Logs for Configured Alarms API.md

             - `3` : Leaving Geofence
             - `4` : Long Stay In Geofence

      - **`geofenceId`**(number): This is the ID of the geofence for which the alarm got generated.
-This will come only when the 'type' field return 26 i,e geofence. `Example: 987876`
+This will come only when the 'type' field return 26 i,e geofence.

 ## **Sample Input**